 - Begin by lying on your back with a small pillow or towel rolled under your surgical leg with your heel resting on the ground. - Tighten the muscles in your upper leg to straighten your knee, hold, then return to the start position.
-Repeat. - Perform: 10 Repetitions, 2x/day
+Repeat. - At first you may need assistance with this exercise.
+Ask your caregiver for help, but try to do as much of lifting as able. - Perform: 10 Repetitions, 2x/day